-- Section 10-206 Section 10-212 Section 10-212a Section 10-212c Section 10-220j Section 14-276b Section 19a-900 Section 21a-240 Section 21a-286 Section 52-557b - Regulations of Conn.
-State Agencies: Sections 10-212a-1 through 10-212a-10, inclusive - Memorandum of Decision, In Re: Declaratory Ruling/Delegation by Licensed Nurses to Unlicensed Assistive Personnel, Connecticut State Board of Examiners for Nursing (April 5, 1995) - Storage and Administration of Opioid Antagonists in Schools: Guidelines for Local and Regional Boards of Education, Connecticut State Department of Education (October 1, 2022)
+Section 10-206 Section 10-212 Section 10-212a Section 10-212c Section 10-220j Section 14-276b Section 19a-900 Section 21a-240 Section 21a-286 Section 52-557b

+Regulations of Conn.
+State Agencies: Sections 10-212a-1 through 10-212a-10, inclusive

+Memorandum of Decision, In Re: Declaratory Ruling/Delegation by Licensed Nurses to Unlicensed Assistive Personnel, Connecticut State Board of Examiners for Nursing (April 5, 1995)

+Storage and Administration of Opioid Antagonists in Schools: Guidelines for Local and Regional Boards of Education, Connecticut State Department of Education (October 1, 2022)

-Approved: June 20, 2023 Revised: NEW MILFORD PUBLIC SCHOOLS New Milford, Connecticut
+Approved: June 20, 2023 NEW MILFORD PUBLIC SCHOOLS Revised: New Milford, Connecticut

-NEW MILFORD PUBLIC SCHOOLS REFUSAL TO PERMIT ADMINISTRATION OF EPINEPHRINE FOR EMERGENCY FIRST AID
+REFUSAL TO PERMIT ADMINISTRATION OF EPINEPHRINE FOR EMERGENCY FIRST AID

 Name of Student: Date of Birth:

 Address of Student:

 Name of Parent(s):

-Address of Parent(s):

-(if different from child)
+Address of Parent(s):(if different from child)

-maintain epinephrine in cartridge injet to students who experience allergic re- guardian or a prior written order of a State law permits the parent or guard school medical advisor that epineph aurse and other qualified school personnel in all public schools to actors (EpiPens) for the purpose of administering emergency first aid eactions and do not have a prior written authorization of a parent or qualified medical professional for the administration of epinephrine. an of a student to submit a written directive to the school nurse or rine shall not be administered to such student in emergency r those parents who refuse to have epinephrine administered to nly for the 2020 school year.
+maintain epinephrine in cartridge in to students who experience allergic guardian or a prior written order of State law permits the parent or guar school medical advisor that epiner situations.
+This form is provided nurse and other qualified school personnel in all public schools to jectors (EpiPens) for the purpose of administering emergency first at reactions and do not have a prior written authorization of a parent or a qualified medical professional for the administration of epinephrindian of a student to submit a written directive to the school nurse or thrine shall not be administered to such student in emergency for those parents who refuse to have epinephrine administered to only for the 2020 school year.

-I, , the parent/guardian of ,
+T. the parent/guardian of

-Print name of parent/guardian refuse to permit the administration of first aid in the case of an allergic read , the parent/guardian of, Print name of student repinephrine to the above named student for purposes of emergency tion.
+Print name of parent/guardian refuse to permit the administration first aid in the case of an allergic re , the parent/guardian of, Print name of student of epinephrine to the above named student for purposes of emergency action.

 Signature of Parent/Guardian Date

-Please return the completed origin al form to your child's school nurse or school medical advisor, ame of medical advisor] at

-£ [Insert address of medical
+Please return the completed origi nal form to your child's school nurse or school medical advisor, name of medical advisor] at [Insert address of medical

 advisor].
 9/27/2023

-NEW MILFORD PUBLIC SCHOOLS REFUSAL TO PERMIT ADMINISTRATION OF OPIOID ANTAGONISTS FOR EMERGENCY FIRST AID
+REFUSAL TO PERMIT ADMINISTRATION OF OPIOID ANTAGONISTS FOR EMERGENCY FIRST AID

 Name of Student: Date of Birth:

 Address of Student:

 Name of Parent(s):

-Address of Parent(s):

-(if different from child)
+Address of Parent(s):(if different from child)

 maintain opioid antagonists (Narc experience an opioid-related drug guardian or a prior written order o antagonists.
 State law permits the school nurse or school medical a in emergency situations.
-This for antagonists administered to thei I, Print name of parent/guardian bool nurse and other qualified school personnel in all public schools n) for the purpose of administering emergency first aid to students overdose and do not have a prior written authorization of a parent of a qualified medical professional for the administration of opioid barent or guardian of a student to submit a written directive to the Ivisor that opioid antagonists shall not be administered to such student is provided for those parents who refuse to have opioid child.
-The refusal is valid for only for the 20 school year. , the parent/guardian of, Print name of student who r lent
+This for nool nurse and other qualified school personnel in all public schools to an) for the purpose of administering emergency first aid to students who overdose and do not have a prior written authorization of a parent or f a qualified medical professional for the administration of opioid parent or guardian of a student to submit a written directive to the dvisor that opioid antagonists shall not be administered to such student m is provided for those parents who refuse to have opioid r child.
+The refusal is valid for only for the 2020 school year.

-refuse to permit the administration emergency first aid in the case of a of opioid antagonists to the above named student for purposes of n opioid-related drug overdose.
+, the parent/guardian of, Print name of student n of opioid antagonists to the above named student for purposes of an opioid-related drug overdose.

 Signature of Parent/Guardian Date

-Please return the completed orig -

-[Insert address of medica ป
+ginal form to your child's school nurse or school medical advisor, t name of medical advisor] at [Insert address of medical

 advisor].
 9/27/2023